Your source for all things Josh Litton

 It was a boring story of swimming, eating, defecating, copulating, and sleeping, with one minor interruption of three days in which he swallowed a bizarre individual who called himself Jonah.

-“He was only with me for three days,” said Dag Gadol, “and I told him the same stories I’ve told you, about my life, and so forth.
+“He was only with me for three days,” said Dag Gadol, “and I told him the same stories I’ve told you about my life.
 When I was finished, since we had nothing left to say to each other, I considered it lucky when I belched and vomited him onto the beach.”

 This piqued my interest.